• Skip to main content

 I soon encountered Ibis Pond, a man-made freshwater pond where I saw more marsh birds and wading birds than anywhere else: Juvenile White Ibis hanging out in trees (the pond is a rookery: a nesting colony), immature anhingas, and common moorhen.
 I didn’t see any herons or Wood ducks, but you may.

 I also saw alligators.
 Small ones.
-Be careful when approaching the ponds and their vicinity as there may be alligators around.
+Be careful when approaching the ponds and their vicinity as they may be around.

 Keep your distance from those guys and don’t even think about feeding them or taunting them.
 They run fast! (up to 20 mph).
 If they decide to run after someone, not even Usain Bolt would escape.